-- 3. Ensure that youth sports have increased priority access to school facilities, at a cost only rate-immediately following district athletics practices and events. - Starting this summer, my office will take over the scheduling of all facilities.
-We have established a new scheduling document, fee schedule, and a scheduling process to assist us in keeping track of facility usage numbers.
-This year we set aside gym time at the beginning of the year to allow school programs and community programs serving our kids priority to gym space.
-We are still identifying a strategy to accurately document the amount of time being utilized by external entities working with our kids.
-During an average week, we have approximately 62 different groups of kids utilizing our athletic facilities for approximately 200 hours.
+- 3. Ensure that youth sports have increased priority access to school facilities, at a cost only rate-immediately following district athletics practices and events. - Starting the summer of 2016, my office took over the scheduling of all facilities.
+We have established a new scheduling document, fee schedule, and a scheduling process to assist us in standardizing facility useage.
+We intentionally set aside gym time at the beginning of the year to allow school programs (athletics, activities, extramurals) and community programs (Jr., City, clubs) serving our kids priority to gym space.
+Our initial assessments indicate that during an average week, we have approximately 62 different groups of kids utilizing our athletic facilities for approximately 200 hours.
 This use is outside of our normally scheduled school practices.
 These groups are using the facilities for basketball, wrestling, swimming, volleyball, baseball, and scouts/brownies.
 These counts do not represent the indoor hitting facility usage at this time as the usage has been more fluid.
 We will be identifying a strategy to increase documentation of use.